Quantum time in near-horizon region of a black hole: Conclusion

 \section{Conclusion}

-Here we reconsidered PaW mechanism in near-horizon zone and some of properties and controversial ideas of it in this particular vicinity.
-It is indicated that recording the history of system in near-horizon zone is not possible.
-This system is the vacuum state of black hole's horizon.
-For an infalling observer into the black hole or static observer in near-horizon zone recording history in $ER=EPR$ paradigm and frozen vacuum of near horizon leads to controversial issues.
+In this article, we have revisited the PaW mechanism in the vicinity of the black hole's horizon and examined certain properties and contentious concepts associated with this region.
+It has been suggested that capturing the system's history within the "zone" is unattainable.
+This system represents the vacuum state of the black hole's horizon.
+The act of recording history in the $ER=EPR$ paradigm for an observer falling into the black hole or a stationary observer in the near-horizon region gives rise to conflicting matters due to the frozen vacuum state.

-The second result is that there is no arrow of time for the vacuum sate of near horizon.
-Like as unitary quantum theory there is no arrow of time in PaW mechanism.
-If the arrow of time in this approach is considered, it must be imposed by separate postulate which under dynamical law a particular property increases.
-In PaW approach by dividing one of subsystems in two systems "observed" and "pointer" which pointer is for recording track of the evolution of system, and by using entanglement property of these two systems, we indicated that this entanglement property does not provide a consistent mechanism for recognizing the arrow of time in near-horizon zone.
-Although the entanglement is a good feature for considering the arrow of time in PaW approach, it is not applicable in this particular area of black hole.
+The second result is that the vacuum state of the near horizon does not exhibit an arrow of time as a result.
+Similar to the unitary quantum theory, the PaW mechanism also lacks an arrow of time.
+If we were to consider the arrow of time within this framework, it would need to be imposed by a separate postulate, where a specific property increases under the dynamical law.
+In the PaW approach, we divide one subsystem into two systems: the "observed" and the "pointer".
+The pointer is responsible for recording the evolution of the system, and through the entanglement property of these two systems, we have shown that it does not provide a consistent mechanism for recognizing the arrow of time in the near-horizon region.
+While entanglement is a useful feature for considering the arrow of time in the PaW approach, it is not applicable in this specific area of the black hole.

-In addition we considered the time ambiguity for the region of near horizon.
-It seems that there is no ambiguity in clock definition of system in PaW mechanism like as there is no any ambiguity that we have for common Hilbert space.
-The main result of this part is that, as long as, it is not possible to have a interaction term between clock and rest systems then there is only one unique clock by using PaW approach in near horizon region of black hole.
-In usual Hilbert space, although there is no ambiguity in clock system and definition of it, by interaction term we have to define a new clock system.
-In near horizon vicinity there is only one unique clock because all of the changes of the basis are locally unitary which provide the unitary of the whole system.
+Furthermore, the time ambiguity for the near horizon region was taken into consideration.
+It appears that the clock definition in the PaW mechanism does not have any ambiguity, unlike the common Hilbert space situation.
+The key finding of this section is that if there is no interaction term between the clock and the rest of the systems, then there is only one unique clock that can be used in the near horizon region of a black hole using the PaW approach.
+However, in the Hilbert space, even though there is no ambiguity in the clock system and its definition, a new clock system must be defined due to the interaction term.
+In the near-horizon region, there is only one unique clock because all changes in the basis are locally unitary, which ensures the unitarity of the entire system.